samarthdd/GW-proxy/OVAs-creation/Linux-Desktop.md

   ./VMware*
   ```

-* Install this certificate into the client machine and mark it as a trusted root certificate from browsers point of view
+* Install this certificate into the client machine and mark it as a trusted root certificate from browsers point of view.
+As you will need to copy/paste, you should ssh via putty or local cmd to VM in order to create certificate.pem

   ```bash
   cd /home/glasswall/Desktop